miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

   }
 }
 ```
+Figure 22: Example of SIG-LTV Decoded value of `header.ltv.timestamp`

-The `header.ltv.signing.validations.certs` array contains the signing certificate and certificates required for PKIX validation of the signing certificate.
+The `validations.certs` array within the decoded BASE64URL value of `header.ltv.signing` contains the signing certificate and certificates required for PKIX validation of the signing certificate.

-The `header.ltv.timestamp.validations.certs` array contains the TSA certificate and certificates required for PKIX validation of the TSA certificate associated with the RFC 3161 timestamp.
+The `validations.certs` array within the decoded BASE64URL value of `header.ltv.timestamp` contains the TSA certificate and certificates required for PKIX validation of the TSA certificate associated with the RFC 3161 timestamp.

 The embedded certificate values use BASE64 encoding because they are DER-encoded ASN.1 certificate objects.